Photos by Chris Reynolds

 Playing all around Central Kentucky at markets, cafes, fairs, and festivals, Liberty Road performs bluegrass music seasoned with swing, jazz, occasional original tunes, and more.
 Beginning in 1996, with founding members Thomas Adler, Wesley Atha, Brian Powell, and Terri Powell, the band played in the region for several years, before moving on to other groups.
-In 2016 Tom (banjo), Wes (bass), and Terri (bass) decided to pick together again, with the addition of Noah Adler on mandolin.
+In 2016 Tom (banjo), Wes (guitar), and Terri (bass) decided to pick together again, with the addition of Noah Adler on mandolin.
 Later that year, the group performed on WEKU's Red Barn Radio.
 Since then, the four have been going strong and helping keep the tradition of Bluegrass alive in the Bluegrass.

 Four Lexington locals reunite to combine the two generations of the blues infused garage rock that is The Jive Hounds.
 The band originally formed in the summer of 2012 with Jordan Hall, Dan Kerwin, and Jack Gallentine, and revamped in 2013, after the untimely passing of drummer Dan Kerwin.
 This new lineup included Jordan Hall, Ryan Deatherage, and Clif Meyers.
 These three carried on releasing 3 albums and playing countless gigs in all your favorite dives.
 Now, after hiatus, The Jive Hounds are back, along with founding member Jack Gallentine.
 Jordan (guitar & vocals) Ryan (drums) Clif (bass) and Jack (guitar) bring all the same energy to the stage as ever, and are sure to have you jiving with all the other hounds in memory of your friend and ours Dan Kerwin.